 Around the end of October or, at the very latest, the first week in November, we decorate with lots of fall colors and Harvest Decor.
 For us, it is less about celebrating Pilgrims and much more about giving thanks to the Lord for all things.

-That does not mean though that I do not enjoy setting out my little pilgrim boy and girl on the bookcase or displaying the cornucopia stuffed with fall colored leaves.
-It’s plastic of course.
+, that does not mean that I do not enjoy setting out my little pilgrim boy and girl on the bookcase or displaying the cornucopia stuffed with fall-colored leaves.
+It’s plastic, of course.
 It really should be stuff with food, but I love the colors of the leaves.
-And on Thanksgiving, I will pull out our tablecloth that has all those traditional symbols like pilgrim hats.
+And on Thanksgiving, I will pull out our tablecloth with all those traditional symbols like pilgrim hats.

-This summer we canned and canned and then canned some more.
-We did not have a garden this year so we could not can our bounty, but we did purchase from a local farm.
+This summer, we canned and canned and then canned some more.
+We did not have a garden this year, so we could not can our bounty, but we purchased from a local farm.
 We are blessed this year from the harvest of others and grateful that we could purchase all those tomatoes, apples, cucumbers, peaches, berries, and green beans.